 Remove pan from heat.
 Add lemon zest, half the chives, and juice from half the lemon; stir to combine.
 Season with salt and pepper.
 TIP: If needed, add an additional splash of pasta water until everything is coated in a creamy sauce.

-In a large bowl, whisk together red wine vinegar, half the mustard, ⅛ tsp sugar, 2 TBSP olive oil, salt, and pepper (all the mustard, ¼ tsp sugar, and 4 TBSP olive oil for 4 servings) until smooth.
+In a large bowl, whisk together vinegar, half the mustard, ⅛ tsp sugar, 2 TBSP olive oil, salt, and pepper (all the mustard, ¼ tsp sugar, and 4 TBSP olive oil for 4 servings) until smooth.

 Add spinach; toss to combine.